 For a richer flavor, try a brown sugar alternative!

-This recipe calls for egg whites, but feel free to substitute one and a half tablespoon of ground flaxseed with three tablespoons of warm water for vegan!
+This recipe calls for one egg white, but feel free to substitute one tablespoon of ground flaxseed with two tablespoons of warm water for vegan!
 You can also sub an equivalent amount of vegan egg replacer.